hoho/conkitty/README.md

         div
             CALL ns1::template1 "World"

-            // You can skip `CALL` keyword to when calling namespaced template: ns1::template1 "Pillow"
+            // You can skip `CALL` keyword when you call namespaced template: ns1::template1 "Pillow"

     // Namespaced template, will go to the result because it's used from regular template above.